fonamental/academic-kickstart/content/authors/eglit/_index.md

 superuser: false

 # Role/position
-role: PhD Candidate
+role: Dalhousie University

 # Organizations/Affiliations
-organizations:
+# organizations:
-- name: Dalhousie University
+# - name: Dalhousie University
-  url: ""
+#  url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: PhD Candidate at the lab of Alastair Simpson; we study the diversity and evolution of free-living, heterotrophic protists from a variety of environments, currently focusing on marine benthos and high salt environments.